RustyCZ/PbLayla/README.md

 `sudo systemctl restart docker`

+`chmod -R 777 /home/passivbot`

+## Hedge mode only
+It is possible to run only hedge mode part of this strategy by setting `ManagePbLifecycle=false` and `ManageHedges=true`.
+In this mode it is possible to skip most of the configuration and docker.sock setup.

+Only PriceDistanceStuck, PriceDistanceCloseHedge, MaxHedgeReleaseAttemptsPeriod and MaxHedgeReleaseAttempts are relevant.

 # Configuration
 - PBLAYLA_PbLayla__Accounts__0__Name
   - Name of the account, could be the same name used in PB